+- Goal setting

 - Understanding themselves and their learning

 - Taking responsibility for themselves, their learning and behaviours

 - Reflection

 - Capability understanding, development, application and evaluation

 - Inquiry skills

 - Skills and mindsets for success

-- Goal setting

 - Career development and pathways

 - Risk-management and self-care.

-As part of their work in the Year 11 Kunga Course, students will engage in a self-directed community contribution project.
+As part of their work in the Year 11 Kunga Course, students will engage in a self-directed goal setting process.

 Work completed in the Year 11 Kunga Course contributes to a possible additional 10 SACE Credits (Stage 1 Integrated Learning).
-These 10 credits will be awarded to students at the end of this year who have satisfactorily engaged in Kunga Course in Years 8-11.
+These 10 credits will be awarded to students at the end of this year who have satisfactorily engaged in Kunga Course throughout the year.